Community action and volunteering

 We have lots of short and flexible actions you can take as well as longer term actions — from simply sharing a message through to face to face volunteering.

-- Print some posters advertising our Speaker Network and ask local businesses to display them
+- Speaker Network Posters — Print some posters and ask local businesses to display them.

-- Over a 1/4 million people need Changing Places toilets to enable them to get out and about.
-Tell people about the Changing Places toilet campaign
+- Changing Places toilet campaign — 1/4 million people need Changing Places toilets to enable them to get out and about.
+Support the Changing Places campaign.

-- Make an area in your community area more accessible by conducting access surveys
+- Make your community more accessible — Download our community access survey packs.

-- Sign up for one of our events
+- Volunteer for us — Volunteer in one of our services.